mhetacc/DataMiningChallenges/PhoneUserChallenge/Phone_report.md

 ![](./PCAphone.png)

-Once again we see sign of heteroskedasticity and other non-normal data distribution problematics.
+Once again we see sign of heteroskedasticity and other non-normal data distribution.

 ## Preliminary Observations Conclusions